Chiral effects and Joule heating in hot and dense matter: CPI rates and chirality flipping due to electron mass

 \subsection{CPI with degenerate protons}

 For degenerate protons, we have $T_p\gg T$.
 We can again consider two different regimes $T\ll \mu_5$ and $\mu_5\ll T$.
-Furthermore, the regime of $\mu_5\gg T$, can be further split into two regimes $MT>\mu_5^2$ and $MT<\mu_5^2$.
+Furthermore, the regime of $\mu_5\gg T$, can be further split into two regimes $MT\gg \mu_5^2$ and $MT\ll \mu_5^2$.
 The regime of $T\gg \mu_5$ was considered in \cite{Dvornikov:2015iua} and our calculation reproduces its results.
+Note that, although this regime differs from that of \ref{ndg}, several of its formulae will apply here as well.

 Let's first consider $T \gg \mu_5$.
 In this limit, one can linearize the deviation in the distribution functions and compute $\frac{\dot\mu_5}{\mu_5}$ using Eq. \ref{lin3}.
 The new element is that $f_{\text{P}}$ now represents a degenerate distribution function.
 In the opposite limit ($\mu_5\gg T$), linearizing the distribution function in $\beta \mu_5$ is not valid and we will have to use $\dot{f}_+ - \dot{f}_-$ to quantify the flip rate.
 We compute it using Eq. \ref{fpdot} and \ref{fmdot}.
 Of course, one needs to consider the degenerate limit of $f_{\text{P}}$ when computing the ${\bf p}$ integral.
-Very similar to what we found in the case of non-degenerate protons, the rate of $\frac{\dot\mu_5}{\mu_5}$ in the limit of $T\gg \mu_5$, and the rate $\dot{f}_+ - \dot{f}_-$ in the limit of $T\ll \mu_5$ for $\mu_5^2<MT$ end up coinciding.
+Very similar to what we found in the case of non-degenerate protons, the rate of $\frac{\dot\mu_5}{\mu_5}$ in the limit of $T\gg \mu_5$, and the rate $\dot{f}_+ - \dot{f}_-$ in the limit of $T\ll \mu_5$ end up coinciding for $\mu_5^2\ll MT$.
 As a result, we will have a single expression for the flip rate that holds in these two regimes.
 In other words, the expression for the rate of chirality flip rate induced by the electron mass, written in terms of the parameters of the theory, is insensitive to whether $\mu_5\gg T$ or $\mu_5\ll T$ as long as $\mu_5^2\ll MT$ holds for the latter.
-For $T\ll \mu_5$, $\mu_5^2>MT$, the situation changes as electron-electron scattering starts dominating the flip rate as we will see below.
+For $T\ll \mu_5$, $\mu_5^2\gg MT$, the situation changes as electron-electron scattering starts dominating the flip rate as we will see below.